 I'm very sorry for your loss.
 A Massachusetts attorney could advise best, but your question remains open for a week.
 Such a case could be difficult because today's mental health-related pharmaceuticals carry warnings that are a mile long.
-As a starting point, you could contact a med mal attorney in...Read more »
+As a starting point, you could contact a med mal...Read more »

 I am sorry for your terrible situation.
 I assume this abuse happened while you were age 18 or over.
 Unfortunately, I believe the statute of limitations would bar any claims you may have.
 Typically, you have three years from the time of the incident to bring a lawsuit.
 The time has likely passed...Read more »

 Thank you for your service.
 I'm sorry to learn about your illness stemming from exposure to Cellulube.
 You would get the most meaningful guidance from a law firm that handles veteran's benefits, and I don't think there is a tab for that in the Find a Lawyer section here.
-You could conduct your own...Read more »
+You could...Read more »

 Contact your health insurance carrier without delay to notify them of the security breach.
 If you receive bills for co-payments or other uncovered charges, contact the entities doing the billing (hospitals, physicians, ambulance services, etc.) and coordinate with your insurance carrier to...Read more »

 I don't practice in Massachusetts, but your question hasn't been picked up in four weeks.
 In many jurisdictions, bicyclists are subject to the same rights and duties as motor vehicles, which generally means compliance with the same traffic regulations.
-An attorney familiar with motor vehicle &...Read more »
+An attorney familiar with motor...Read more »

 The fee has to be reasonable.
 A lot depends on the "settlement."
-Many people have liens on their cases, some even go for "settlement funding" which is a rip off, so they see the attorney getting "more than they did" when the attorney is usually only getting a third, but the client has so many debts...Read more »
+Many people have liens on their cases, some even go for "settlement funding" which is a rip off, so they see the attorney getting "more than they did" when the attorney is usually only getting a third,...Read more »

 Although there are some circumstances when the "tolling" of a statute of limitations can occur, the clock almost always starts ticking from the date of injury, or when a potential plaintiff reasonably should have known of an injury.
-The fact that an initial injury has gotten worse over time does...Read more »
+The fact that an initial injury has gotten worse over...Read more »

 I pay $60K/yr at my college.
 This year, the lock on my dorm has stopped working several times and I've had to pay to get let back in.
 The residence department did nothing to fix the issue when I contacted them.

-Most recently, someone flooded the bathroom upstairs, which in turn flooded my...
+Most recently, someone flooded the bathroom upstairs, which in turn...
 Read more »

 Only if you develop a problem from the mold.
 Ask for a meeting with the person in charge of residence halls.
 If they don't give you one then contact a consumer attorney with the Mass Academy of Trial Attorneys in your area.